 Adding additional accounts in the Outside Accounts module

 So what types of financial institutions and accounts can be added?
 You can add an outside bank, credit union, or investment firm from more than 18,000 financial institutions from across the country.
-You can also add a variety of accounts: Checking, CD, Money Market, Savings, Mortgage, Loan, Line of Credit, Taxable Investments and Tax-deferred Investments (that may include securities like stocks, bonds, mutual funds and cash reserves).
+You can also add a variety of accounts: Checking, CD or Certificate Account, Money Market, Savings, Mortgage, Loan, Line of Credit, Taxable Investments and Tax-deferred Investments (that may include securities like stocks, bonds, mutual funds and cash reserves).

 The accounts will be organized by financial institution with all available accounts listed for each one, as shown below.
 There will be a hide/show arrow icon to the right of the financial institution name.
 Clicking on the arrow icon will open a collapsed group of accounts, or collapse an account set that is open.